NCERT Solutions for Class 12 Biology Chapter 3 – Reproductive Health

 Infertile couples may be treated by various assisted reproductive technologies (ART), which include:

-• ICSI (Intracytoplasmic Sperm Injection): One sperm is injected into an ovum directly to form an embryo.
+• ICSI (Intracytoplasmic Sperm Injection): A single sperm is injected directly into an ovum in vitro to form an embryo, which is then transferred.

 Question 10.
-What are the measures one has to take to prevent from contracting STDs?
+What are the measures one has to take to prevent contracting STDs?

 Answer: